 Hurricane Ian expected to intensify rapidly and hit Florida as major storm this week

-Hurricane Ian expected to intensify rapidly and hit Florida as major storm this weekget the free app

 Hurricane Ian moved near the Cayman Islands and closer to western Cuba early Monday on a track to hit Florida as a major hurricane this week.
 Ian was forecast to intensify rapidly and become a major hurricane as soon as late Monday before becoming an even stronger Category 4 hurricane over warm Gulf of Mexico waters before striking the west central coast of Florida on Wednesday.

-At 8 a.m.
-EDT on Monday, Ian was moving northwest at 14 mph, about 90 miles west-southwest of Grand Cayman, according to the National Hurricane Center.
-It had maximum sustained winds of 75 mph.
+At 11 a.m.
+EDT on Monday, Ian was moving northwest at 13 mph, about 100 miles west of Grand Cayman, according to the National Hurricane Center.
+It had maximum sustained winds of 80 mph.

 Florida residents were getting ready, lining up for hours in Tampa to collect sandbags and clearing store shelves of bottled water.